Benign Lung Tumors and Nodules

 How does your doctor know whether or not a lung nodule is benign?
 In addition to taking a history and doing a physical exam, your doctor may simply "watch" a nodule, taking repeated X-rays, over a period of two years, shorter if the nodule is smaller than 6 millimeters and your risk is low.
 If the nodule remains the same size for at least two years, it is considered benign.
 That's because benign lung nodules grow slowly, if at all.
 On the other hand, cancerous nodules, on average, double in size every four months.
 Your doctor may continue to a check your lung nodule each year for up to five years to ensure that it is benign.

 Benign nodules also tend to have smoother edges and have a more even color throughout as well as a more regular shape than cancerous nodules.
-In most cases, your doctor can check speed of growth, shape, and other characteristics such as calcification on a chest X-ray or CT scan.
+In most cases, your doctor can check speed of growth, shape, and other characteristics such as calcification on a chest X-ray, CT or PET scan.

 It is possible that your doctor will order other tests, too, especially if the nodule changes in size, shape, or appearance.
 These may be done to rule out cancer or determine an underlying cause of the benign nodule.
 They may also help identify any complications.
 You could have one or more of these tests:

 - Tuberculin skin test to check for TB